anderssoegaard/anderssoegaard.github.io/index.md

 ### 2026

+Hatherley, Joshua; Søgaard, Anders; Ballantyne, Angela; Pauwels, Ruben.
+2026.
+Federation opacity and the promise of federated learning in healthcare.
+The American Journal of Bioethics.

 Karamolegkou, Antonia; et al. 2026.
 NLP for Social Good: A Survey and Outlook of Challenges, Opportunities and Responsible Deployment.
 The 19th Conference of the European Chapter of the Association for Computational Linguistics (EACL).
 Rabat, Morocco.

 Swain, Monorama; Maji, Bubai; Mishra, Jagabandhu; Schedl, Markus; Søgaard, Anders; Jensen, Jesper Rindom.
 2026.
 Towards fair ASR for second language speakers using fairness prompted finetuning.
 2026 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP).
 Barcelona, Spain.